-§55-10-26.
-Modification or correction of award.

-- (a) Upon motion made within ninety days after the moving party receives notice of the award pursuant to section nineteen of this article or within ninety days after the moving party receives notice of a modified or corrected award pursuant to section twenty-two of this article, the court shall modify or correct the award if: - (1) There was an evident mathematical miscalculation or an evident mistake in the description of a person, thing or property referred to in the award; - (2) The arbitrator has made an award on a claim not submitted to the arbitrator and the award may be corrected without affecting the merits of the decision upon the claims submitted; or - (3) The award is imperfect in a matter of form not affecting the merits of the decision on the claims submitted.

-- (b) If a motion made under subsection (a) of this section is granted, the court shall modify or correct and confirm the award as modified or corrected.
+- 5-446.
+Modification or correction of award. (a) Upon motion made within 90 days after the movant receives notice of the award pursuant to K.S.A.
+2021 Supp.
+5-441, and amendments thereto, or within 90 days after the movant receives notice of a modified or corrected award pursuant to K.S.A.
+2021 Supp.
+5-442, and amendments thereto, the court shall modify or correct the award if: - (1) There was an evident mathematical miscalculation or an evident mistake in the description of a person, thing or property referred to in the award; - (2) the arbitrator has made an award on a claim not submitted to the arbitrator and the award may be corrected without affecting the merits of the decision upon the claims submitted; or - (3) the award is imperfect in a matter of form not affecting the merits of the decision on the claims submitted. - (b) If a motion made under subsection (a) is granted, the court shall modify or correct and confirm the award as modified or corrected.
 Otherwise, unless a motion to vacate is pending, the court shall confirm the award. - (c) A motion to modify or correct an award pursuant to this section may be joined with a motion to vacate the award.

-§55-10-27.
-Judgment on award; attorneys' fees and litigation expenses.

-- (a) Upon granting an order confirming, vacating without directing a rehearing, modifying or correcting an award, the court shall enter a judgment in conformity therewith.
-The judgment may be recorded, docketed and enforced as any other judgment in a civil action. - (b) A court may allow reasonable costs of the motion and subsequent judicial proceedings. - (c) On application of a prevailing party to a contested judicial proceeding under section twenty-four, twenty-five or twenty-six of this article, the court may add reasonable attorneys' fees and other reasonable expenses of litigation incurred in a judicial proceeding after the award is made to a judgment confirming, vacating without directing a rehearing, modifying or correcting an award.
+- 5-447.
+Judgment on award; attorney fees and litigation expenses. (a) Upon granting an order confirming, vacating without directing a rehearing, modifying or correcting an award, the court shall enter a judgment in conformity therewith.
+The judgment may be recorded, docketed and enforced as any other judgment in a civil action. - (b) A court may allow reasonable costs of the motion and subsequent judicial proceedings. - (c) On application of a prevailing party to a contested judicial proceeding under K.S.A.
+2021 Supp.
+5-444, 5-445 or 5-446, and amendments thereto, the court may add reasonable attorney fees and other reasonable expenses of litigation incurred in a judicial proceeding after the award is made to a judgment confirming, vacating without directing a rehearing, modifying or correcting an award.